 Essential Ingredients

-- Ground beef: 1 lb of lean ground beef forms the protein base of the casserole.
+- Ground beef: about 1 lb of lean meat

-- Cream of mushroom soup: 1 can adds creaminess and depth of flavor.
+- Cream of mushroom soup: 1 can for creaminess

-- Optional toppings: crushed crackers or additional cheese can provide extra texture and flavor.
+- Optional toppings: crushed crackers or extra cheese

-- Vegetarian: Replace ground beef with plant-based crumbles or cooked lentils.
+- Vegetarian: replace beef with plant-based crumbles or cooked lentils

-- Soup alternatives: Use a homemade cream soup or a non-dairy version of cream of mushroom soup.
+- Soup alternatives: try a homemade cream soup or a non-dairy version

 Kitchen Equipment Needed